-This key conference for church leaders will explore the theological thinking behind faith formation and discipleship for all.
-There will be reflections on the theology relating to the church’s ministry to children and young people, learning from the work in this area across the reformed tradition.
+The day saw us exploring the theological thinking behind faith formation and discipleship for all.
+There were reflections on the theology relating to the church’s ministry with children and young people, learning from the work in this area across the reformed tradition.

-Keynote 2 - Ministry, the church and the melting of identity
+Ministry, the Church and the melting of identity

 One of the greatest pursuits for people in today’s secular age (especially those of younger generations) is to construct an identity for themselves.

 But as we have seen recently, the fluidity of our culture does not allow for our identities to be carved in stone.
 Instead our identities are always transitioning.
 This makes a faith commitment made in high school for instance, always open to being reconsidered

 This fluidity of identity makes a ‘theological turn’ in ministry all the more necessary, especially in our ministry with children and young people.

 Examining the changes impacting ministry